ProjectFlorida/outrider/README.md

 # CMDB

 ## Purpose
-This project will be a central machine and resource database for systems, databases,  and other operational infrastructure.
+This project is a central machine and resource tracker for systems, databases,  and other operational infrastructure.
 It will focus on providing a unified interface to the Chef configuration management system and Amazon's public cloud.